📝 Anyone who sells food · ⏱️ 3 min read

 Margin calculation with VAT

-Don't forget to calculate with the price excluding VAT.
-Salad bar falls under 9% VAT.
+Don't forget to calculate using the price excluding VAT.
+Salad bars fall under 9% VAT.

 Salad bar margin formula: